 What Is Elementor?

-You can choose a ready-made template or build your own feature-rich page with elements you can place wherever you like – no coding knowledge required.
+You can choose a ready-made template or build your own feature-rich site with elements you can place wherever you like – no coding knowledge required.

 Once you install Elementor:

-- You can create new pages with any style, layout, or functionality you need.
+- You can create new pages or a new site with any style, layout, or functionality you need.
 You aren’t limited to what your current WordPress theme offers.

 - You can keep your current theme, as Elementor works with all WordPress themes (as long as you have Version 5.0 or higher of WordPress).

-- You’ll get an entirely separate (and much more intuitive) editor to build pages.
+- You’ll get an entirely separate (and much more intuitive) editor to work with.
 You won’t have to use WordPress’s native editing interface.

-- You’ll be editing your pages from the front end, which means that you see exactly what your site visitors see in their browser – no need to constantly save drafts and preview pages.
+- You’ll be editing your pages or site from the front end, which means that you see exactly what your visitors see in their browser – no need to constantly save drafts and preview.

 Elementor really does set you free, in more ways than one.
 Let’s take a closer look at what it lets you do.

 As a professional designer, I approve of Elementor’s templates!
-Even if you have no eye for design, they make it easy for you to create a beautiful, professional-looking page.
+Even if you have no eye for design, they make it easy for you to create beautiful, professional-looking websites.
 There are two template types: full-length page templates (called Pages) and smaller, individual elements (called Blocks).

 Use a Page

-The easiest way to get started with Elementor is to use a pre-designed Page.
-Elementor has 150+ Pages, with around 40 of them available for free.
+The easiest way to get started with Elementor is to use a pre-designed template.
+Elementor has 150+, with around 40 of them available for free.
 (Annoyingly, you can’t filter by “free” and instead have to check manually for the small “Pro” tag in the corner of each template.)